-Once you reach the age of 50, using the positive effects of strength training to better your health becomes more important than ever.
+Tapping into the positive effects of strength training to better your health becomes more important than ever once you reach the age of 50.

 Stronger muscles are better able to support your body as you twist, bend, and extend your limbs during normal daily activity.
 Being strong puts you at lower risk for falls that can result in broken bones and other injuries related to lack of support.